My grandmother died last night at 11:30 pm.

 She was the youngest of 12 children born on a farm outside Holland, Michigan.
 Her father sent all 12 of his kids to college and he delivered 4 of them himself.
 Her husband (who truly was the love of her life) died of leukemia when she was still young, leaving her with my 15-year-old father and 12-year-old aunt to raise on her own.

 She went and got a job.
 She retired.
-She cashed her teacher’s pention and re-invested it, making a fortune.
-She lived in a condo on Michigan Avenue across from Oak Street Beach.
+She cashed her teacher’s pension and re-invested it, making a fortune.
+She lived in a condo on Michigan Avenue across from Oak Street Beach, just down from Oprah.
 In her later years she bought a home in Glen Ellyn, Illinois and lived with my Aunt, Uncle and their two children.

 She was more of a friend and advisor than a grandmother.
 She was always politefully honest and full of grace and style.